ORDER FOR THE BLESSING OF THOSE APPOINTED AS CATECHISTS

 source of all wisdom and knowledge,

-you sent your Son, Jesus Christ, to live among us
+you sent your Son, Jesus Christ, to

-and to proclaim his message of faith, hope, and love to all nations.
+and to proclaim his message of faith, hope,

 In your goodness